-Baseline studies with Cry1Ab were performed in Spain with S. nonagrioides and O. nubilalis populations collected in the three major regions where insect pressure justifies the use of MON 810 (Ebro Valley, centre of Spain and Extremadura-Andalusia) prior to the introduction

-Annual Monitoring Report on the cultivation of MON 810 in the 2018 growing season Bayer Agriculture BVBA, December 2019 of Bt maize in Spain (Gonzalez-Nunez et al., 2000).
+Baseline studies with Cry1Ab were performed in Spain with S. nonagrioides and O. nubilalis populations collected in the three major regions where insect pressure justifies the use of MON 810 (Ebro Valley, centre of Spain and Extremadura-Andalusia) prior to the introduction of Bt maize in Spain (Gonzalez-Nunez et al., 2000).
 These results were reported in the 2003-2004 Monitoring Report (Monsanto Europe S.A., 2005).
 The baseline susceptibility to Cry1Ab was also established for the French and Portuguese field populations of S. nonagrioides and for the Portuguese populations of O. nubilalis (Monsanto Europe S.A., 2006, 2007).
 Overall, the susceptibility to Cry1Ab of these species was within the range obtained in baseline studies and subsequent monitoring performed after Bt176 maize cultivation (Farinós et al., 2004; Gonzalez-Nunez et al., 2000), prior to MON 810 introduction.
 In addition, the baseline susceptibility of O. nubilalis to Cry1Ab was explored from 2005 to 2007 in other major European maize growing regions based on the potential MON 810 adoption.
 During this period, levels of susceptibility to Cry1Ab have been determined for one laboratory colony and several field collected O. nubilalis populations in maize fields in the Czech Republic, France, Germany, Italy, Hungary, Slovakia, Poland, Portugal and Romania (Monsanto Europe S.A., 2006, 2007, 2008).